avocadonet/GreenOps/docs/DOCUMENTATION.md

 - Continuous ingestion of high-frequency sensor telemetry without blocking API serving
 - Real-time spike detection and incident creation across heterogeneous sensor types
 - Energy loss computation (difference between common building-level consumption and the sum of individual unit consumption)
-- Role-based access control so building owners, administrators, and redactors each see only what they need
+- Role-based access control with both global roles and per-organization roles so building owners, administrators, and redactors each see only what they need

 **Target audience:** Back-end and full-stack engineers studying production-grade Python microservices; smart city / energy management operators.